Teaching and Learning Code of Practice

 9. Academic staff should commit to personal development in teaching and learning

 All staff have a responsibility to engage annually in Continuing Professional Development which takes as its focus good practice in teaching and learning, and also the use of teaching technologies.
 This should be recorded as part of the PDPR process.
-Internally, we have a wide range of accessible resources including MYMO on Brightspace, and resources from the Digital Skills Team on iPark.
+Internally, we have a wide range of accessible resources including DELTA on Brightspace, and resources from the Digital Skills Team on iPark.

 10. We should make teaching and learning stimulating, interesting, accessible and challenging